Wednesday, September 11, 2024

 The pains of the physical and the anxiety of the mental are energetic in nature, so much so that neither can be separated from the other, except for the presenting complaint and the order in which the patient has come to expect relief.
 However, the mere presence of pain brings an associated stress and anxiety which cannot be quantified by simply asking the patient if they feel better.
 Patients are often poor informative sources.
 So we look again to the postural unconscious for help.

 If we were to return to the philosophy of Palmer (11) and Stephenson (12) and entertain the safety pin cycle concept of neural travel, we see a simple but effective way to value the case for the reduction of excess mental energies that the mind produces and the possibility that its avenue of transition is... or will be... 'dammed back' over time.
-If we were to look again at Freud's theories and postulations that the ego is first and foremost a 'bodily' ego, we might see a surprisingly definitive psychosomatic connect in the neurotic events that contribute to the development of a subluxation in an area of the cranial/brainstem... which may be predisposed to a hysterical conversion in patients where past traumas or injuries are common historical factors.
+If we were to look again at Freud's theories and postulations that the ego is first and foremost a 'bodily' ego, we might see a surprisingly definitive psychodynamic connect in the neurotic events that contribute to the development of a subluxation in an area of the cranial/brainstem... which may be predisposed to a hysterical conversion in patients where past traumas or injuries are common historical factors.

 If this is the case, then a true separation between mind and body is not only illogical but wholly indefinable as well.
 Note also that Freud saw neurotic intensifiers such as past traumas... as byproducts of the nervous system as being 'dammed up' (in contrast to Palmer's 'dammed back' concept) without any alternative release except through a simple form of somatization (13), as chosen by the unconscious for its particular relevance to both anxious and energetic pathways.
-This could be defined as the precursor to the cranial/brainstem vertebral subluxation and localized tension that may induce situational headaches.
+This could be defined as the precursor to the cranial/brainstem vertebral subluxation and localized tension that may induce situational tension/psychodynamic headaches.

 This concept of 'damming up or back' should be likened to a hybrid concept termed as a 'subluxation neurosis' ...whereby patients with repetitive subclinical postures or positions of vague and ill defined pain are noted, charted, and followed closely during specific rounds of adjustive care.
-Though such adjustive care is sometimes discouraged as psychosomatic or even placebo like in nature... it could fill the vast middle ground of an intangible symptomatic picture that imaging and examination cannot diagnose and multidisciplinary care cannot adequately resolve.
+Though such adjustive care is sometimes discouraged as psychodynamic or even placebo like in nature... it could fill the vast middle ground of an intangible symptomatic picture that imaging and examination cannot diagnose and multidisciplinary care cannot adequately resolve.
 The fact that both mind and body are able to produce and reduce these chronic symptomatic factors through their own innate or unconscious mechanisms shows that energy driven systems are indeed worthy of still more research and even more clinical respect.

 1. Freud S. The Ego and the Id, The Standard Edition, 1923